mandiberg/gamma-knife/readme.md

 # Gamma Knife queries Wikipedia categories with Petscan

-Gamma Knife is a simple process + scripts to run queries that are too big for the Wikimedia Petscan tool.
+Gamma Knife is a simple process + scripts to run queries that are too big for the Wikimedia Petscan tool (https://petscan.wmflabs.org/).
 This process is designed for dealing with queries that go very deep into category structures.
 These queries are too big so they timeout.

 ## Order of operations: